 "While treatment times may vary due to starting temperature, rapid cooling to 102 degrees within 30 minutes is imperative," Dr. Casa said.

-"Especially in the heat conditions we are experiencing in most of the country this summer, we must be vigilant," said Dr. Sills.
+"Especially in the heat conditions we are experiencing in most of the country this summer, we must be vigilant," Dr. Sills said.
 "This is an area where we can never become complacent, and the opening of our training camps is the league's period of greatest risk."

 Clubs are encouraged to take proactive measures to ensure that players are protected.